 The 92nd Academy Awards saw a wave of voluminous silhouettes and glamorous glitter on the red carpet, but beneath the tiers of tulle and sparkling embellishments, there was a focus on sustainability.
 A series of stars embraced a more eco-conscious approach to their Oscars 2020 ensembles, choosing to wear sustainably sourced fabrics, opting for vintage dresses and recycling past gowns — in an effort to go green on the red carpet.

 Despite the fashion industry being one of the biggest climate-change culprits, award season is typically inundated with new designs and custom made creations.
-In an effort to change the fast moving carousel of fashion, this year’s BAFTA awards announced a sustainable dress code which urged A-listers to rewear outfits or support an eco-friendly designer.
+In an attempt to change the fast moving carousel of fashion, this year’s BAFTA awards announced a sustainable dress code which urged A-listers to rewear outfits or support an eco-friendly designer.
 While some celebrities opted for gowns that put the planet first — the Duchess of Cambridge dusted off an Alexander McQueen dress from 2012 — the overall response was unenthusiastic.

 However, the 2020 Oscars pushed sustainable fashion back into the spotlight, with stars such as nominee Saoirse Ronan, and Suzy Amis Cameron’s Red Carpet Green Dress ambassadors Kaitlyn Dever and Léa Seydoux, all leaning toward dresses made from sustainable fabrics.